Get help with your DTE bill

 - Provide necessary personal information (name, email, the issue you are having, etc.)

 The questionnaire is in the form of an informal chat, and it won’t take long to finish.
-Once your details are submitted, our robot lawyer will review your case and suggest what is the best course of action for you.
+Once your details are submitted, our AI Consumer Champion will review your case and suggest what is the best course of action for you.

 Huge companies like DTE have an army of employees, implementing procedures and rules that can be a handful for customers.
 Appealing and disputing your bills can be challenging without proper backup.
 Let DoNotPay be your team of lawyers, so you don’t have to fight alone.